 Sometimes, it’s hard to tell if your chicken has gone bad just by looking, smelling, or feeling it.
 If you’re ever in doubt, remember this golden rule: when in doubt, throw it out.

-- Healthier Alternative: If you find yourself tossing chicken frequently, consider buying smaller portions or switching to a healthier alternative like fresh sausages or ground pork.
+- Healthier Alternative: If you find yourself tossing frequently, consider buying smaller portions or switching to a healthier alternative like fresh sausages or ground pork.
 These options might have a longer shelf life and are less prone to spoilage.

 Cooking Chicken Safely: Key Tips